-It’s not a licence for irrelevance, laziness or a justification for the status quo.
+It’s not a license for irrelevance, laziness, or a justification for the status quo.

 This is, after all, a generation that has been marketed to more than any generation in human history.
 They can smell cheese and incompetence a mile away.